- Searching (and tab-completion) of all email addresses (via

 Given that my entire work setup consists of a web-browser and a fullscreen

-terminal with an SSH connection to a Linux machine running tmux
+terminal with an SSH connection to a Linux machine running tmux it seemed

 a bit heavyweight to maintain a Windows VM just for using my corporate email.